DevExpress/devextreme-demos/JSDemos/Demos/TreeList/UsingFilterRow/description.md

     </tr>
 </table>

-Users can click a magnifying glass icon in the filter row cell to open a drop-down list with available filters.
-These filters and their initial setting are also defined by the column's data type.
-You can use the [selectedFilterOperation](/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/columns/#selectedFilterOperation) property to specify a custom initial filter operation.
+Users can click a magnifying glass icon in the filter row cell to select a different filter type.
+These filters and their initial settings are also defined by the column's data type.
+If you need to restrict the available filters, specify them in the **columns[]**.[filterOperations](/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/columns/#filterOperations) array.
+You can also use the [selectedFilterOperation](/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/columns/#selectedFilterOperation) property to specify a custom initial filter operation.

+To set a filter value in code, use the **columns[]**.[filterValue](/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/columns/#filterValue) property as done in the [Filter Panel](/Demos/WidgetsGallery/Demo/TreeList/FilterPanel/) demo.